cmpt231-16fa/midterm/index.md

   + Use of mobile phone (off/mute and in pocket/bag)
 + If you feel a question is ambiguous, write on your exam sheet your interpretation of the question, and answer accordingly.
++ Please label/number your pages clearly and staple them in order when handing in.

 ### Midterm Exam (60pts)